What does “ryouri” mean in Japanese?

 Let me start with the definition and meanings of “ryouri”.

 - ryouri – 料理 (りょうり) : a noun meaning ‘cooking’ in Japanese.
-This can also mean ‘dish’ or ‘cuisine’ depending on the situation and context.
+This can also mean ‘dish’ or ‘cuisine’ depending on the context and situation.

-Native speakers use this noun to refer to the act of cooking or something cooked already.
-So, it can mean ‘cooking’ or ‘dish’ in Japanese.
+Japanese native speakers use this noun to refer to the act of cooking or something already cooked.
+So, this noun can often mean ‘cooking’ or ‘dish’ in Japanese.

 The definition and meanings are simple and clear, I think.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.